Managed Bedrock Support for Minekube Connect and Gate

 Gate Lite caches the MOTD and server icon of the backends for a configured time.
 When you request a MOTD, Gate Lite will respond from its cache, which reduces the load on the backend.
 This feature helps prevent attacks that aim to make your server unavailable through mass MOTD requests.

-Technical explanation: This results in a more efficient and streamlined process for the users.
+This results in a more efficient and streamlined process for the users.
 Gate Lite reduces the number of TCP connections required for ping requests by caching the motd and server icon.
 By caching the motd and server icon, only one TCP connection to the backend is needed every X minutes to provide the motd for thousands of ping requests.
 This approach optimizes the performance of the backend by reducing the load on it.
-As I mentioned earlier, this technique can help prevent layer 7 flooding attacks, such as motd-spam.

 Gate Lite operates on the application layer of the network, providing protection for the backend server against attacks on the network and transport layers.
 Gate Lite operates on the application layer of the network, providing protection for the backend server against attacks on the network and transport layers.
 This ensures that your server is secure.